1st Florida Cavalry Regiment (Union)

 The 1st Florida Cavalry Regiment was a cavalry regiment from Florida that served in the Union Army from October 29, 1863, to November 17, 1865, during the American Civil War.

 Organization and Recruitment

 The regiment was formed by General Nathaniel P. Banks on October 29, 1863.
 Recruitment and organization of the unit began at Fort Barrancas and lasted from December, 1863 to August, 1864.
-It was attached to the 2nd and 3rd Brigades, District West Florida, Army of the Gulf until January 1865, and to the 2nd Brigade of John P. Lucas' Cavalry Division until May 1865.
+It was attached to the 2nd and 3rd Brigades, District West Florida, Army of the Gulf until January 1865, and to the 2nd Brigade of Thomas John Lucas' Cavalry Division until May 1865.

 The unit was composed primarily of men from southern Alabama and northwestern Florida and 81% of the initial recruits came from only nine counties in the two aforementioned regions.
 By the end of the war, the unit had recruited more than 700 men.